Ethella Chupryk: Achievements

 Shortly after starting her studies in Lviv, Chupryk began to compete in a number of international piano competitions.
 In 1988 she took first place at the Mykola Lysenko International Music Competition.
 In 1990, she traveled to Moscow to compete in what was then known as the All-Union Rachmaninov Competition and the precursor to the Sergey Rachmaninov International Piano Competition.
 Here she took third place.
 In September 1991 she was awarded third place at the Franz Liszt International Piano Competition in Budapest.

 In 1994 she was awarded a gold medal and prize at the International Competition for Pianists in Memory of Vladimir Horowitz in Kyiv.
 Then she received an honorary bursary from the Richard Wagner association exhibitioner (Bayreuth, Germany, 1998).

 At that time, she gave concerts in several European countries.
 She worked with renowned conductors including András Ligeti, Jerzy Salvarovsky, Robert de Koning, Karol Stryja and Jansug Kakhidze.
 In her repertoire, you can always find compositions by Bach, Mozart, Beethoven, Liszt, Bartók, Kodály and Chopin.

 She published more than 30 CDs consisting of outstanding works of music literature at record labels Naxos, Philips, Amadis and IJMPS.

 She was a professor at the Mykola Lysenko National Conservatory in Lviv and pianist in the Philharmonic Orchestra of Lviv County and Subcarpathian County.

 In 1994, in recognition of this artistic work, she was named "Honoured Artist of Ukraine", in 2016 – "Folk Artist of Ukraine".

-In 2018 – 2019 years, she gave concerts in Madrid, Barcelona, Brussels, Kyiv and Kharkiv, hosted by the Hungarian Embassy and Consulate General.
+From 2018–2019 she gave concerts in Madrid, Barcelona, Brussels, Kyiv and Kharkiv, hosted by the Hungarian Embassy and Consulate General.